Strength Training For Endurance Athletes: What Are The Benefits?

 Summary of strength training approaches used in research

-The table below details the training approaches (repetitions, sets, repetition maximum – RM, and training frequency) used during research looking at strength training.
+The table below summarizes the training approaches (repetitions, sets, repetition maximum—RM, and training frequency) applied during research looking at strength training for endurance.

 |Louis et al., (2012)||10 x 10 knee extensions (70% 1RM)||3 x Weekly||Cyclists|